 Targets: Legs, glutes, quads, hamstrings, hip flexors and core.

-Targets: biceps brachii (the front of your arms).
-This move hits both heads of the biceps muscle.
+Targets: Biceps brachii (the front of your arms).

 Stand with your feet slightly wider than shoulder-width apart, knees slightly bent.